ntu-aris/ntu_viral_dataset/sensor_setup.md

 ## UWB

 The UWB sensors used in this work are the P440 UWB Ranging and Communication sensor by Humatics.
-We have converted the driver's custom message types to ROS messages in the following [package](https://github.com/ntu-aris/uwb_driver).
+We converted the driver's custom message types to ROS messages, with some additional fields.
+The definitions can be found in the following [package](https://github.com/ntu-aris/uwb_driver).
 You can simply `git clone` the package to your workspace and do `catkin_make`.
 The following headers can be included in your code

 ```cpp
 #include "uwb_driver/UwbRange.h"